Are you interested in DAMA-DMBOK and DCAM mapping?

 So, I have put a couple of assumptions into DAMA-DMBOK and DCAM mapping:

-The example of the adjustment looks like that: Component “Data Governance”, a capability “ Policy and Standards are Written and Approved”, sub-capability “Policy and Standards have been reviewed[…]” I identify the deliverable as “Data Governance Policy” or “Data Governance Standard.”
-Such an approach can have some deviations from the original DCAM® 2.2 model, but it is enough to get some impression about the differences and similarities of the models.
-I want to stress again, that for the analysis I use only DCAM® 2.2 publicly opened resources.
+The example of the adjustment looks like that: Component “Data Governance,” a capability “ Policy and Standards are Written and Approved,” sub-capability “Policy and Standards have been reviewed[…].”
+I identify the deliverable as a “Data Governance Policy” or “Data Governance Standard.”
+Such an approach can have some deviations from the original DCAM® 2.2 model, but it is enough to understand the differences and similarities between the models.
+I want to stress again that I use only DCAM® 2.2 publicly opened resources for the analysis.

 For example, Data Governance is the element used by DCAM® 2.2 and DAMA-DMBOK2.

-Even this high-level mapping looks complicated, doesn’t it?
+Even this high-level mapping looks complicated.
 The relationships in Figure 1 may not be so clear.
-So, below you find the short description.
+So, below, you will find the short description.

 DAMA-DMBOK2 has the following interceptions with DCAM® 2.2:

 |● Data Governance||● DM Strategy and Business Case|